-Greetings fellow guitar and harp guitar enthusiasts!
+Greetings fellow harp guitar enthusiasts!

 He played on Portland, Oregon’s first radio station in a band called the Hoot Owls.
 He also played in saloons in the Yukon during a gold rush earlyin the last century.
 Talk about a tough gig, imagine playing for a bunch of lonely miners in Alaska in 1915 or so; I bet he played whatever requests he was asked to do.

-This harp guitar was built by the Larson Brothers in Chicago.
-(Dyer Brothers was a chain of music stores that ordered instruments from the Larsons and then put their store label on them).
-There is a handwritten date of 1909 on the label of mine.
-For lots of great information about the Larson instruments, please visit a website which features the work of my friend Bob Hartman – LarsonCreations.com.
+Dyer Brothers was a chain of music stores that sold instruments built by Carl and August Larson – the Larson Brothers.
+Dyer would simply put their label on the inside.
+There is a handwritten date of 1909 on mine.
+For lots of great information about the Larson Brothers’ instruments, visit a website which features the work of one of their descendants, my friend Bob Hartman –

 Another site to visit ESPECIALLY IF YOU HAVE OR KNOW SOMEONE WHO HAS ONE OF THESE WONDERFUL INSTRUMENTS, REGARDLESS OF ITS CONDITION is The LarsonBrothersRegistry.com

-The harp guitar is a wonderful, indeed magnificent, instrument and I feel quite fortunate to have inherited one.
-It is a regular 6-string guitar with an extended sound chamber arching up out of the top shoulder.
-There are 6 sub-basses, tuned (descending in pitch from the closest sub-bass to the regular 6th string E) G-D-C-B-A-G.
+Harp guitars are wonderful, indeed magnificent, instruments and I feel quite fortunate to have inherited mine.
+Think of a regular 6-string guitar with an extended sound chamber arching up out of the top shoulder.
+There are 6 sub-basses which for a long time I primarily tuned G-D-C-B-A-G (descending in pitch).

-I did not discover until after I had the instrument for awhile that the original tuning of the bass strings of this particular harp guitar was pretty much a chromatic descent down to A. At the point that I discovered this, I was already very happy with the above tuning that I had worked out and I felt no need to change.
+I did not discover until after I had the instrument for a while that the original tuning of the bass strings of this particular harp guitar was pretty much a chromatic descent down to A. At the point that I discovered this, I was already very happy with the above tuning that I had worked out and I felt no need to change.
 Besides, I didn’t particularly care for the chromatic tuning.
-I do vary my tuning of these strings quite often in order to get particular notes or overtones, but I often start with the above tuning.
-My lowest sub-bass can be anywhere between a G# and the E a third lower, for example.
-The other sub-basses I don’t change the pitch of that much, generally only a half step either way.
-The B will go to Bb, for example, or the C to C#.
+I do vary my sub-bass tunings quite often in order to get particular notes or overtones but for the first decade or so of playing harp guitar, I generally started with the above tuning.

-Lately I’ve been playing a Collings 000 style cutaway.
+Before that, my main 6-string was a Collings 000 style cutaway.
 It’s a mahogany guitar with a German spruce top and is a 12 fret model.